 Common symptoms include:

 There is much speculation in the medical field as to what exactly causes Rosacea.
+While no definitive cause of the condition has been determined, there are a variety of potential factors which could cause Rosacea.

 Though there are ways in which those with Rosacea can mitigate the risks of making their condition worse.
 These can include avoiding potential triggers, reducing their stress levels or using products intended for sensitive skin types.